 Also, the initial results from the Opposites Attract study from the Kirby Institute at UNSW, analysing HIV transmission risk among serodiscordant couples (where one is HIV negative and one is positive) suggest that HIV positive men who are on treatment and have an undetectable viral load are not transmitting the virus to their partners.

+According to the START study early initiation of treatment has significant health benefits for you and it will help keep your partner(s) safe.
 Today, treatment is much easier to take, has a much lower risk of side effects and is much more effective at controlling HIV while keeping your immune system healthy.
 Treatment also greatly reduces the risk of developing health conditions associated with HIV.

 Today more than ever, we know that we can end HIV by 2020 if we test more, treat early and continue to stay safe.